cyberark/ark-sdk-golang/docs/howto/simple_sdk_workflow.md

 }
 ```

+## Code description

+The code example does this:

+1. Imports the required packages:
-We first start by importing the required packages.
-The `auth` package is used to authenticate to the platform, and the `sso` package is used to generate a short-lived password.
+    * the `authmodels` package is used to authenticate to the platform
+	* the `ssomodels` package is used to generate a short-lived password.

-We then create an instance of `ArkISPAuth` and call the `Authenticate` method to authenticate to the platform.
-The `Authenticate` method takes in the username, authentication method and relevant authentication method settings, and password as parameters.
+1. Creates an instance of `ArkISPAuth`, which calls the `Authenticate` method to authenticate to the platform.
+The `Authenticate` method takes these parameters: username, authentication method, authentication method settings, and password.

-Once we have authenticated, we create an instance of `ArkSIASSOService` using the `ispAuth` instance.
-This service is used to generate a short-lived password.
+1. Creates an instance of `ArkSIASSOService` using the `ispAuth` authentication instance.
+The instance is named `ssoService`, and it is used to generate a short-lived password.

-Finally, we call the `ShortLivedPassword` method on the `ssoService` instance to generate a short-lived password.
-The generated password is then printed to the console.
+1. Calls `ssoService` instance's `ShortLivedPassword` method to created a short-lived password, which is printed in the console.